b33p-sh33p/retro-themes-patches/README.md

 [Tumblr's Old Blue](https://userstyles.world/style/19079/) combined with [Old Tumblr Dashboard](https://userstyles.world/style/11286/) - Custom CSS for Tumblr to make it look like the old layout.

-### Operating Systems & Patches

-[Classic 7](https://classic7.lol/) - A modified version of Windows 10 made to look like Windows 7.

-[Mavericks Forever](https://mavericksforever.com/) - A collection of patches & software for Mac OS X Mavericks to make it suitable for use today.

 ### Software Themes

+[Classic 7](https://classic7.lol/) - A modified Windows 10 ISO themed to look like Windows 7.

 [Geckium](https://github.com/angelbruni/geckium) - Custom Firefox theme to make it look like old Chrome versions.